Everyone Deserves a Happy

 "Yes, she lives in a nice home with round the clock care."

 He nodded and then turned to Angel.
 "What did they promise you?"

 Angel gave WR-Buffy a hard glare.
 "That they had the medical and magical know-how to wake Cordelia from her coma.
 But, they didn't do either one.
 Every time I asked when she would wake up, they told me it was only a matter of a few more days.
 Her latest story," (he pointed accusingly at Lilah) "was that the shipments containing the cure were hijacked.
 There wasn't any cure.
 Cordelia is still in a coma, even after I took her from this place."

 Lilah gasped, realizing her trump card no longer resided in the building.
 Her face flew toward WR-Buffy's where she saw her fate clearly written.

 "No, please, I can do what you want.
 Give me another chance."

 WR-Buffy waved her hand.
 An opening appeared under Lilah's feet.
-The last anyone saw of her was her eyes, huge with fear, as she disappeared from sight.
+The last anyone saw was her eyes, huge with fear, as she disappeared from sight.

 Angel stepped forward with a predatory grace.
 He didn't fear this creature anymore.
 He was ready to take on his own destiny.

 "Request adequate recompense for breach of contract and liquidate said contract," Wesley happily supplied.

 "Yeah, what he said."

 WR-Buffy frowned unsure how to handle this situation, since it had never occurred before.
 Before she could turn the tables on the souled vampire, a blindingly bright light entered the room.
 WR-Buffy shied away from the light, folding in on herself while the others shielded their eyes.
 When the light lowered to a dull glow, there stood, a Knight Templar, dressed in full regalia.
 The blazing red cross on a white field seemed to carry a light of its own in the stark surroundings.

 "What are you doing here?
 You are not allowed here; this is not your world," WR-Buffy screeched at the new arrival.

 "Desist, evil spawn," the Knight ordered.
 His voice held a power and knowledge not easily disobeyed.